Table of Contents

 File System

-The root file system operates in read-only mode as it is safer and faster.
+By Default, the root file system is in read-only mode as it is safer and faster.
 However, for actions like copying the user application or enabling a systemd service, the read/write mode is required.
 To switch to that mode, follow these steps:

 - Type the following terminal command: